sailfish009/openstructure/modules/io/doc/mmcif.rst

 Categories Available
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following categories of a mmCIF file are considered by the parser:
+The following categories of a mmCIF file are considered by the reader:

 * ``atom_site``: Used to build the :class:`entity <ost.mol.EntityHandle>`
 * ``entity``: Involved in setting ChainTypes